jalombar/starsmasher/docs/source/reference/equations_of_motion.rst

 paper) that measure how the density and neighbour-number sums respond to a change in smoothing length.
 The result is still derived from a Lagrangian, so energy and momentum conservation are retained.

+The price is smaller than that description suggests.
+Standard SPH already sweeps each particle's neighbours to build :math:`\rho_i`, and already carries a :math:`\nabla h` correction of its own.
+This formulation adds two more running totals to that same sweep, one for :math:`G` and one for its derivative with respect to :math:`h`, together with a second table lookup for each pair because those two are evaluated on a slightly different length than the density is.
+There is no additional pass over pairs and no second neighbour search.

 Why it is worth it
 ------------------